purejosh/justabaguette/README.md

 ## Download

-Get the latest download for your mod loader at [CurseForge](https://legacy.curseforge.com/minecraft/mc-mods/just-a-baguette-fabric-forge).
+Get the latest download for your mod loader at [CurseForge](https://www.curseforge.com/minecraft/mc-mods/justabaguette) or [Modrinth](https://modrinth.com/mod/justabaguette).

 ## Issues or Suggestions